MirceaUn/Unittest_Framework_saucedemo.com/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Installation and setup

-1. A folder needs to be created in computer, where the code to run the app will be stored
+1. A folder needs to be created in the computer, where the code to run the app will be stored
 2. A new project needs to be opened in PyCharm, a virtual environment needs to be created and for, each page where tests will be made, a PythonFile needs to be opened
 3. In each PythonFile the Unittest Library and the Selenium Package will be used to automate the tests
 4. For each set of tests 2 mandatory functions need to be created: